 6.3 Self-assessment

 The first day involved a lot of travel, preparing for a 12-hour journey that turned out to be quite tiresome.
 Departing from college around 8:30 AM, we finally reached Beni by 10:00 PM.
 However, there were some unexpected changes to the itinerary due to a miscommunication between the management and the professor.
 Unfortunately, breaks were not included in the initial plan, teaching us the importance of incorporating lunch breaks in future itineraries.
 The following day, we set off for Nangi after having breakfast.
 Initially, there were some invoicing difficulties with transportation, but Ram sir and Prabesh managed to resolve the issue.
 Our journey to Nangi was delayed due to a traffic jam, causing our arrival at the community lodge hotel around 2 PM.
 After a brief rest, we discussed our plans with the head teacher of Himanchal Higher Secondary School, Mr. Raman Pun, and in charge of the rural healthcare center, Mr. Raj Adhikari, seeking their recommendations for our activities.
-The principal suggested we visit Mohare Dada since it was a Saturday and the school would be closed.
+The head teacher suggested us to visit Mohare Dada since next day wasSaturday and the school would be closed.
 Our plan for the next day was to visit Mohare Dada, involving a 45-minute vehicle ride followed by a 2-hour hike.
 Despite intending to depart early, we found ourselves running behind schedule as some team members took longer to get ready, pushing back our itinerary.
 However, we enjoyed the hike, soaking in the beauty of nature until we reached Mohare Dada at 3310 meters.
 After a restful lunch, we conducted interviews with locals and a technician setting up a wireless router in the tower.
 We also took photographs of the power and network rooms in the lodge.

-As we prepared to return to our lodge from Mohare Dada, we made a spontaneous decision to detour and visit a pond and Fulbari.
-Though everyone agreed, the detour caused a delay, particularly as one team member had difficulty walking and required assistance from Mr. Raj Adhikari.
+As we prepared to return to our lodge from Mohare Dada, we made a decision to visit a pond and Fulbari through an alternative route.
+Though everyone agreed, the detour caused a delay, particularly as one team member had difficulty walking and required assistance from Mr. Rabin Adhikari.
 His presence was a blessing during this time, preventing what could have been a difficult situation.
 We learned the importance of taking the shortest route back.
 Our dinner plan, having Kalij, further delayed our return.
 Given everyone's fatigue, it might have been better to save it for the next day.
 The subsequent day, due to everyone being tired, we opted not to rush.
 We visited a popular temple and then began our surveying with questionnaires.
 Splitting into two teams, we started surveying residents and then visited Himachal Higher Secondary School to interview teachers and students.
 Initially facing some challenges with student responses, Subash sir's simplified questioning technique provided insight into better engagement.
 We collected data according to our questionnaires and took photos with the teachers and students, who graciously gave us flowers in gratitude.